 A software design brief is the perfect way to do this, it captures your intention, your ideas and your needs and communicates it in a simple format for your development partner to consume.
 You can also use it as a reference document during the design and development of your application.

-Your software design brief is a vital way of you and your development partner having a shared understanding of what it is you want, so the more you can prepare yourself, the better.
+Your software design brief is a vital way to ensure that you and your development partner have a shared understanding of what it is you want, so the more you can prepare yourself, the better.

 What is it and why is it being built?